Chuangfa-afk/Population_Projections/readme.md

 Open the visualize-population-projections.ipynb notebook in Jupyter.
 Execute the cells sequentially to perform data loading, processing, and visualization.
 Interact with the visualizations to gain insights into population projections.

 ## Built With
 Python: For backend logic and data analysis.
 Jupyter: Interactive notebook environment.
-[List of libraries]: Visualization and data analysis libraries (e.g., Matplotlib, Pandas, etc.).
+[List of libraries]: Visualization and data analysis libraries: Matplotlib, Pandas, seaborns

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.